 A Feedback and Grievance Redress Mechanism (FGRM) is under development for Ghana's REDD+ program, but it is not yet finalized and it has not been published.
 It will build on experience gained with various existing mechanisms, such as the Forestry Commission's Customer Service Desk, which is staffed by officers who have received specialized training in dealing with requests for information and complaints from the public.
 It is also supposed to benefit from the experience gained with the Conflict Resolution Mechanism that was established under the Voluntary Partnership Agreement on Forest Law Enforcement, Governance and Trade that was signed between Ghana and the EU (for instance, as in section 17 of LI 2184 - the Timber Legality Licensing Regulations, 2012 passed to as well as section 50 of the proposed revised timber resource management and timber licensing regulation).
-Finally, the Forestry Commission is assessing the possibility of seeking an amendment to the 2010 Law on Alternative Dispute Resolution (which currently excludes "environmental" issues) to enable the resolution of conflict by customary authorities.
-A first consultancy report on this topic, Development of a Dispute Resolution Mechanism for REDD+ in Ghana, was produced in 2014.
+After assessing the possibility of seeking an amendment to the 2010 Law on Alternative Dispute Resolution (ADR, which currently excludes "environmental" issues) to enable the resolution of conflict by customary authorities, a team of consultants hired by the Forestry Commission advised that amendment of the ADR Act could take at least five years.
+Instead, the consultants recommended the quicker option of developing regulations under the Forestry Commission Act, 1999 (Act 571) to establish a FGRM.
+It would also be easier for MLNR to move forward quickly on this, given that FC Act 571 is within its purview.
+Another argument in favour of this option is that discussions to amend the FC Act 571 are already underway in light of other issues that require amendments.
+Normally, the FC Act Amendment would take 2-3 years, but if MLNR manages to obtain a certificate of urgency from the Parliamentary Select Committee on Forestry, it could be completed in a year.